-Let’s analyze the average and minimum Salary in Sao Paulo, Brazil, to understand better the dynamics of the wealthiest city in Latin America
+Average and minimum Salary in Sao Paulo, Brazil: Understand better the economic dynamics of the wealthiest city in Latin America

 Brazil is the richest and most populous country in South America.
 This analysis of the average and minimum salary in Sao Paulo is a good thermometer for the current economic reality in the city.